JuanIrache/gopro-telemetry/readme.md

   - Automated test interpretation
   - Convert elevation to mean sea level
 - Fix typos
+- Merge more than one video file
 - Do something with TICK and TOCK?
 - Review console.log/error usage
-- Create additional package/option for converting the data to other formats
+- Presets to export to other formats (CSV, GPS, KML, GEOJSON, AE)

 ## Maybe To-Do